devbattery/won4885.github.io/_posts/2022-08-16-leetcode-how-many-numbers-are-smaller-than-the-current-number.md

 ---
-title: "[Java] LeetCode 1365.
-How Many Numbers Are Smaller Than the Current Number"
+title: "[LeetCode] 1365.
+How Many Numbers Are Smaller Than the Current Number (Java)"
 excerpt: "How Many Numbers Are Smaller Than the Current Number"

 categories:
   - LeetCode
 tags:
-  - [Java]
+  - [algorithms]

 permalink: /leetcode/leetcode-how-many-numbers-are-smaller-than-the-current-number/